LarsDitt/match_web_interface/README.md

 Enable network capabilities for python `sudo setcap cap_net_raw+ep /usr/bin/python3.8`

 Install the libaries with pip `pip install flask asyncio`

+Test the dataserver by running `python3 dataserver.py` and check the webinterface

 Create the autostart systemd service: